Capital gains come from all sorts of assets, including stocks, bonds and properties.

 Up until June of 2024, the inclusion rate on capital gains was ½; now, that rate can range between ½ and ⅔ depending on the type of capital gains realized.
 When it comes to taxable capital gains for Canadian-controlled private corporations and trusts (including mutual fund trusts), the rate has now increased to a two-thirds inclusion rate.

 With capital gains tax rules, individuals are taxed differently.
-The inclusion rate of ½ for individuals stays for amounts $250,000 or under.
+The inclusion rate of ½ for individuals applies to amounts $250,000 or under.
 For capital gains realized over $250,000, the inclusion rate set by the federal government has increased to ⅔.
 When it comes to allowable capital losses, the inclusion rate is the same.

 Capital Gains Paid on $100,000